mfuentesg/SyncSettings/README.md

 You can run and add new tests using the following instructions.
 For more information consulting the [framework documentation](https://docs.python.org/3/library/unittest.html#module-unittest).

 ###Requirements
-For running the tests, you need install `requests` package, `pip install requests` and python 2.7+.
+For running the tests, you need install the dependencies `pip install -r requirements.txt` and python 2.7+.

 ###Configuration